Portimao, Portugal

 We asked expats in Portimao what banks they use and there advice about banking.
 They advised:

 "Portimao is a popular destination for expats due to its warm climate, beautiful beaches, and affordable cost of living.
 Before retiring in Portimao, it's important to understand the local culture, language, and lifestyle.
 Portuguese is the official language of Portugal, and while English is commonly spoken in tourist areas, it may not be as widely spoken in residential areas.
 Therefore, learning some basic Portuguese phrases can be beneficial.
 The cost of living in Portimao is generally lower than in many other European countries.
 However, it's important to budget for expenses such as housing, healthcare, and daily living costs.
 Portugal has a universal healthcare system, but it's recommended for expats to have private health insurance.
 This is because public healthcare can sometimes involve long waiting times and may not cover all medical services.
 Portugal has a relatively high standard of healthcare, with good hospitals and well-trained medical staff.
 However, it's important to note that healthcare services may not be as readily available in rural areas.
 Portugal has a warm Mediterranean climate, with hot summers and mild winters.
 This can be a big draw for retirees, but it's important to consider how you'll cope with the heat, especially if you have any health conditions that could be affected.
 Portugal has a relaxed pace of life, which can be a big change if you're used to a fast-paced lifestyle.
 It's important to embrace this slower pace and adapt to the local way of life.
 Portugal has a strong sense of community, and locals are generally welcoming and friendly.
 However, it's important to respect local customs and traditions.
 Portugal has a relatively low crime rate, but like anywhere, it's important to take precautions to protect yourself and your property.
 Portugal has a straightforward residency process for EU citizens, but if you're from outside the EU, you'll need to apply for a visa.
 It's important to research the requirements and start the process well in advance of your planned move.
 Portugal has a range of housing options, from modern apartments to traditional villas.
 It's important to research the local property market and consider factors such as location, size, and price before making a decision.
 Portugal has a good public transport system, but owning a car can be beneficial, especially if you plan to explore the country.
 However, driving in Portugal can be different from what you're used to, so it's important to familiarize yourself with the local driving laws and conditions.
 Finally, it's important to consider your financial situation.
 Portugal has a double taxation agreement with many countries, which means you won't be taxed twice on the same income.
-However, it's recommended to seek advice from a financial advisor to understand the tax implications of moving to Portugal," wrote a member in Portimao.
+However, it's recommended to seek advice from a financial advisor to understand the tax implications of moving to Portugal," said one expat who made the move to Portimao.

 Will I be able to find a job in Portimao?